If Shakespeare were a woman his most famous line from Hamlet would have been written, “To be a mother, or not to be a mother: that is the question.”

 “‘Having it all,’ is the most ironic meme of the last few decades, in that it became popular because it was the cradle of a book by Helen Gurley Brown, who did not have children,” Notkin remarked in an interview with Quartz, referring to the former Cosmopolitan editor-in-chief’s bestseller Having It All, published in 1982.

-The societal pressure to become a mother is felt so acutely by all women today thanks to the cultural fetishizing of motherhood.
 And she has a point.
 Brown only mentions children briefly, specifying that she herself “never wanted children.”
 For Brown, Notkin elaborated, “having it all [meant advising women] before you get married, get an apartment, live independently, find yourself, and have great sex.”

 Notkin, author of Otherhood: Modern Women Finding a New Kind of Happiness, will deliver a keynote based on the book.
 “The myopic view of mother as all women establishes women who don’t have children as the ‘other’ to mother,” she explained.
 The consequences of this othering are significant: “If we are ‘other’ to mother then we will never live our full authentic lives, because we will always be measured against what society believes to be our potential.”
 This, according to Notkin, is an important issue feminism has yet to fully address.